onlaj/Piano-LED-Visualizer/README.md

     DisablePlugins = pnat
 To */etc/bluetooth/main.conf* file.
 You will have to restart RPI after making this change.

+If you still have problems with connecting your Windows tablet/pc try to install Blueman, graphical bluetooth manager

+    sudo apt-get install blueman

 ## Running Visualizer
 Download or clone this repository into your RPI.
 Using [PIP](https://pypi.org/project/pip/) install all libraries listed in [requirements.txt](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/requirements.txt "requirements.txt") file